 Having one of the best smart locks at the front of your door means you can have keyless entry for anyone entering your home, so no more panicking if you forgot your keys!
 For safety, you can change the locks virtually any time you need to, making it ideal for homes that are being used as guest houses, Air BnB’s, and even for giving someone temporary access to your home.

-To save you the stress of finding the right smart lock (or finding a bad one), T3 has done the hard work for you to find the best smart locks on the market that do the best job at keeping your home safe and secure.
+To save you the stress of finding the right smart lock (or a bad one), T3 has done the hard work to help you find the best smart locks that do the best job at keeping your home safe and secure.
 As there are so many smart locks available, we've broken them down into deadbolt locks, multi-point locks, euro cylinder locks and night latch locks.

 One thing to be aware of is that typically a smart lock will need a pre-installed lock barrel or some kind of additional hardware in order for the smart lock to work – although this isn’t always the case, and you can get some that don’t require any extra instalments.